 Movement decoration: Branded oscillating weight

 Functions: Hours, minutes, small seconds, date, chronograph

 Power reserve: 46 hours

-Case material: Stainless steel with 18-carat rose gold PVD finish
+Case: Stainless steel with 18-karat rose gold PVD finish

 Case height: 12.80 mm